diegocanales/airflow-lightweight/README.md

 ## Prerequisites

 - Docker and Docker Compose installed on your machine
-- At least 4GB of RAM allocated to Docker
+- At least 2GB of RAM allocated to Docker (recommended)
 - Git (for cloning this repository)

 ## Quick Start